 |Part B coinsurance or copayment||100%||100%||100%||100%||100%||100%||50%||75%||100%||100%***|

 |Part A deductible||No||100%||100%||100%||100%||100%||50%||75%||50%||100%|

 |Foreign travel exchange (up to plan limits)||No||No||80%||80%||80%||80%||No||No||80%||80%|

 * Plan F also offers a high-deductible plan in some states.
-If you choose this option, this means you must pay for Medicare-covered costs (coinsurance, copayments, and deductibles) up to the deductible amount of $2,240 in 2018 before your policy pays anything.
+If you choose this option, this means you must pay for Medicare-covered costs (coinsurance, copayments, and deductibles) up to the deductible amount determined by Medicaid, before your policy pays anything.

 "Wade and Terry, thank you both for all your help in getting my Medicare insurance mysteries solved!"

 "Thank you, David, for taking such good care of my family.
 My parents and I appreciate having such a good agent that we feel we can always rely on."

 - Cheryl D.

 "I would recommend Fred Fuhrmann to every family member, friend, coworker and client!
 Going online and calling Medicare was so confusing and stressful for me, until a friend gave me Fred’s number… He found me a plan and took care of everything.
 It was quick and easy!"

 Due to the 2003 Medicare Modernized Act, which went into effect in June 2010, there were some changes regarding the standardized Medicare Supplement Plans.
 These changes did not affect Medicare beneficiaries who are already enrolled in a Medigap Plan prior to that date, and only apply to people who enrolled effective June 1, 2010 and after.Learn More About The 2003 Medicare Modernization Act